-3.3.2 Expedition Activity While the expedition moves, it may attack enemy units in either field or sea battle, or enemy towns and cities via siege.
+- 3.3.2 Expedition Activity While the Expedition moves, it may attack enemy units in either field or sea battle, or enemy towns and cities via siege.
 It costs +1 MP to enter a hex containing an enemy unit, regardless of its mode.
-After fighting the battle or conducting a siege, the expedition may move further, provided it has MPs remaining to do so.

-3.3.3 Camping and Attrition After ending an expedition's move for a turn, a player may choose to camp the expedition.
-Invert the expedition counter (to its camp side).
-During the following Administration phase, Campaign Attrition will be checked for that expedition.
-This is performed by rolling 1d6 on the Attrition Table (see PAC) and applying the result.
-On the next turn, the expedition can move again.
-3.3.4 Disbanding Expeditions If a player does not want to camp, or his expedition has been defeated and has completed its rout move, then the expedition must be disbanded.
-The expedition marker is removed.
-All surviving military units are placed in garrison up to 10 MPs away into friendly towns and/or cities.
-Units unable to stack in the cities/towns moved to are placed in the Destroyed Units box (see Map).
+After fighting the battle or conducting a siege, the Expedition may move further, provided it has MPs remaining to do so. - 3.3.3 Camping and Attrition After ending an expedition's move for a turn, a player may choose to camp the Expedition.
+Invert the Expedition counter (to its camp side).
+During the following Administration Phase, Campaign Attrition will be checked for that Expedition.
+This is performed by rolling 1D6 on the Attrition Table (see PAC) and applying the result.
+On the next turn, the Expedition can move again. - 3.3.4 Disbanding Expeditions If a player does not want to camp, or his Expedition has been defeated and has completed its rout move, then the Expedition must be disbanded.
+The Expedition marker is removed.
+All surviving military units are placed in Garrison Mode up to 10 MPs away into friendly towns and/or cities whose hex is not enemy occupied.
+Units unable to stack in the cities/towns moved to are placed in the Destroyed Units Box (see Map).
 Leader counters may be moved to any friendly occupied hex up to 10 MPs away and if there is none, they are removed from the game.
+Disbanded units from an Expedition can be placed up to 10 MPs from the last hex location of the Expedition, and enemy Garrisons do not block tracing a path through their hex when counting the 10 MPs.